Submit your final sponsor logo by: September 22, 2020

-Commercial, Public, and/or Private Pesticide Applicator Certification testing will be offered on Friday, October 30 from 1:15pm to 4:30pm.
+Commercial, Public, and/or Private Pesticide Applicator Certification testing may be offered at some sites on Friday, October 30 from 1:15pm to 4:30pm.
+If your site is not offering testing, please visit the FDACS webpage to schedule your exam.
 There is no charge for taking an examination, but be certain to bring your valid Driver’s License or State-Issued ID and voucher number.

 Voucher Number Registration